nericksen/xsoar-md/XSOAR-Export-Incident-Data/README.md

 ```

 There is also a "Demisto REST API" integration which can facilitate demisto API calls and can be configured within the XSOAR UI.
+These API calls can then be used within playbooks as a part of backup workflows.